amanfinds/amansrivastava_2511827_part2_kpi_experiment/part2_kpi_experiment/data/outputs/recommendation_memo.md

 ## Hypothesis Test Interpretation

 A two-proportion z-test on paid conversion rate produced **Z = 3.264, p = 0.0011** (two-tailed, α = 0.05), with a 95% confidence interval on the difference of [1.56 pp, 6.15 pp].
 We reject the null hypothesis: the lift in conversion is statistically significant and very unlikely to be due to random chance.
-Full notes in `analysis/hypothesis_test_notes.md`.

 ## Guardrail Analysis